 This article is anything but a discouragement to talk to your users.
 It’s an attempt to make you more conscious of the obstacles on the way to insightful and productive user interview/usability testing.

-Now that you’re aware of some of the pitfalls of talking to your users, we hope you’ve become a better designer!
+Now that you’re aware of some of the pitfalls of talking to your users, we hope you’ve become product-minded professional!